Tired of Looking Tired?

 Q: What is the recovery time for the LuxeEyes procedure?

 A: Patients may experience Some soreness and tightness of the eyelids after surgery along with temporary dryness, itching, burning, tearing, sensitivity to light, and blurred or double vision.
 Discomfort can be managed with prescription pain medication.
 Swelling and bruising may occur and can be relieved with cold compresses and keeping the head elevated.
 An ointment will need to be regularly applied to the eye area for a period of time to help prevent dryness.
 You may experience some minor discomfort after the fat transfer portion of the procedure, thou this tends to resolve quickly.
-Redness, bruising, swelling are variable but are greatly improved within 10-14 days.
-In general the recovery for the LuxeEyes may subside after 14 days, but could last a month.
+Redness, bruising, swelling is variable but are greatly improved within 10-14 days.
+In general, the recovery for the LuxeEyes may subside after 14 days but could last a month.

 Q: When will I be able to resume work after the LuxeEyes procedure?

 A: The time to return to work and other activities is variable and mostly dependent upon the individual.
 For the first week, most patients feel that they look too swollen to be in a typical work environment.
 However, patients that can work from home frequently return to work the very next day.